google/glome/java/README.md

 ```

 Then Alice should send Bob both `msg`, `tag` and Alice's public key.
-As soon as Bob receives them he will need to do the following:
+As soon as the information is received by Bob, the following can be done
+to verify it:

 ```Java
 import com.google.jglome.Glome;